CGI-FR/LINO/README.md

 .
 ```

-At least user can edit the `relationships.yml` manually to add personal relationship.
+At least user can edit the `relations.yml` manually to add relations that are not part of the database model.

 ## Ingress descriptor

-Ingress descriptor object describe how `lino` has to go through the relationships to extract data test.
+Ingress descriptor object describe how `lino` has to go through the relations to extract data test.

 ### Create Ingress descriptor

-To create ingress descriptor use the `ingress-descriptor` sub-command (or its shortcut `id`) with the start table of the extraction.
+To create ingress descriptor use the `id` sub-command with the start table of the extraction.

 ```bash
 $ lino id create public.customer